 The YMCA of Greater New York serves nearly 500,000 New Yorkers annually, including those who live in vulnerable and under-resourced communities.

 As a nonprofit organization that operates branches, childcare, camp sites, and community centers across the city, the YMCA has pivoted to meet critical needs during this pandemic.
-But since closing our branches in mid-March, the Y has lost over $70 million in revenue, threatening our ability to serve those who need us most.
+But since closing our branches in mid-March, the Y has lost over $70 million in revenue, threatening our ability to serve those who need us most, highlighted in this CBS news clip.
 Help us reach our goal of $5 million to provide the vital services that the city and New Yorkers across all five boroughs depend upon, by giving to the Campaign for New York City >

 Your generosity provides life-changing opportunities for New Yorkers.